styled-components/jest-styled-components/README.md

 ## react-testing-library

-To generate snapshots with [react-testing-library](https://github.com/kentcdodds/react-testing-library), you can just follow the example below:
+To generate snapshots with [react-testing-library](https://github.com/kentcdodds/react-testing-library), you can follow the example below:

 ```js
 import { render } from 'react-testing-library'